PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 - On click, opens a dropdown of Investment Fund type.
 Based on the selected fund type, records will be added under the each fund.
 - Sequence of the investment funds are: `ETF`, `Mutual Fund` & `Limited Partnership`.
 - Shows proper message when no funds available.
+- Shows tooltip message when user hovers on `Purpose`, `Asset Class` & `Strategy` this fields and its disabled.
+- When user removes `Goal`, all other fields are reset and disabled.

 ### UI Rule